-In the still-private teaser trailer that Disney released for fans at their D23 summit, as well as at Comic-Con in San Diego, Avengers: Infinity War villain Thanos is described in dark terms.
+In the teasers released for fans at Disney’s D23 summit, as well as at Comic-Con in San Diego, Avengers: Infinity War villain Thanos is described in dark terms.
 “Death follows him like a shadow,” states Mantis, a character most recently seen in Guardians of the Galaxy Vol. 2.
 We see Thanos attempting to crush Thor’s skull and throwing chunks of planets at Earth’s mightiest heroes.

 It seems that the stakes have been raised for this movie.
 Joe Russo, one of the directors of Infinity War, recently stated in an interview that the audience should be prepared for a big shock.
 Could a fan favorite be on the chopping block?
 We took a look at the characters that may not make it out of Infinity War alive.

 This will be the sixth movie in which Chris Evans appears as Steve Rogers aka Captain America.
 Evans hasn’t exactly made it a secret that he would like to work up to ending his storyline in the Marvel Cinematic Universe, and a heroic death for Cap might be the best way to make that happen.